Termination of Parental Rights in California

 Naturally if you’re on the defending side of it, we are going to need to work hard at demonstrating that you did not intend to abandon the child, that you’re stable, that you have the intent to spend time with the child, and that you are going to start providing financial support.
-Basically, all the things they say you haven’t done you are going to want to begin doing.

-If you are seeking to terminate parental rights, then whether you are the other parent or an adult who is currently responsible for the child (such as a grandparent or a relative taking care of child), please call us.
+If you are seeking to terminate parental rights, whether you are the other parent or an adult who is currently responsible for the child (such as a grandparent or a relative taking care of child), please call us.
 We have experience dealing with these matters and bringing them to completion successfully.

 Is Termination of Parental Rights Voluntary?